BlancheBerneron/GreenPeace.github.io/index.md

 If you encounter climate skeptics in your way, you will find useful arguments [here](https://350.org/fr/).

-All these previous scientestics facts need to be vulgarized and reach the general population to all act in an eco-responsible way in their daily life.
-Public awareness is important to increase enthusiasm and support, stimulate self-mobilisation and action, and mobilise local knowledge and resources.
+All these previous scientific facts need to be vulgarized and reach the general population to all act in an eco-responsible way in their daily life.
+Public awareness is important to increase enthusiasm and support, simulate self-mobilisation and action, and mobilise local knowledge and resources.
 Raising political awareness is important as policy makers and politicians are key actors in the policy process of adaptation.

 ## Goal